Kim Yu-jae: Personal life

 Kim was born on 12 June 2009 in Seoul.
-Her twin sister, Yu-seong, is a figure skater as well.
+Her fraternal twin sister, Yu-seong, who is six minutes younger than her, is also a competitive figure skater.

 Career

 Early years

+Kim's mother, Ga-young, first enrolled her and her sister Yu-seong into figure skating when they were eight years old as a means of improving their health and growth.
+Due to the lack of skating rinks where they lived, the family moved to Gwacheon in 2019, where both sisters began training under Choi Hyung-kyung.

-Kim began learning to skate in 2019.
-She won the silver medal at the 2022 South Korean Junior Championships at age 12.
+Kim won the silver medal at the 2022 South Korean Junior Championships at the age of twelve.

 2022–23 season

 Based on her junior national podium the previous year, Kim was sent to make her international junior debut on the Junior Grand Prix.
 Given one assignment, she won the bronze medal at the 2022 JGP France in Courchevel.
-Kim attempted a triple Axel in the free skate, a rarity among female skaters, landing it a quarter underrotated.
+Kim attempted a triple Axel in the free skate, a rarity among female skaters, landing it a quarter-underrotated.

 After finishing sixth at the 2023 South Korean Championships at the senior level, Kim was given one of three South Korean berths at the 2023 World Junior Championships in Calgary.
-She finished fourth in the short program with a new personal best, despite receiving a quarter underrotation call on her triple loop attempt.
-In the free skate, Kim successfully landed the triple Axel, and received only one quarter call on her other six triple jumps.
+She finished fourth in the short program with a new personal best, despite receiving a quarter-underrotation call on her triple loop attempt.
+In the free skate, Kim successfully landed the triple Axel and received only one quarter call on her other six triple jumps.
 She was fourth in that segment as well, finishing fourth overall.
-She indicated that she next goal would be to put two triple Axels in her free skate.
+She indicated that her next goal would be to put two triple Axels in her free skate.

+2023–24 season

+In late July, Kim competed at the 2023 South Korean ISU Junior Grand Prix Qualifiers, where she finished sixth.
+Her performances earned her one assignment on the Junior Grand Prix circuit.
+She won the bronze medal at the 2023 JGP Turkey.

+In late September, it was announced that Kim and her sister made a coaching change from Choi Hyung-kyung to Chi Hyun-jung and Kim Jin-seo.

+Kim went on to compete at the senior national ranking competition, where she finished sixth overall.
+At the 2024 South Korean Championships, Kim placed fifth.
+With this result, both Kim and her sister, who finished fourth at the event, were selected to represent South Korea at the 2024 World Junior Championships.
+She came sixteenth at the event, while Yu-seong was fifteenth.